-This paper is organized as follows; first, I try to set down a definition of gossip and its characteristics; second, I intend to managers provide with a understanding of the various functions gossip serves within organizations.
-I therefore conclude with a discussion of practical actions managers can take to reduce specific costs (i.e. in agency relationship), improve coordination and control mechanisms (i.e. peer monitoring), provide other benefits and (i.e. organizational justice, incident rate, customer satisfaction) by exploiting existing gossip in the workplace.
+This paper is organized as follows; first, I try to set down a definition of gossip and its characteristics; second, I intend to provide managers with a deeper understanding of the various functions gossip serves within organizations.
+I therefore conclude with a discussion of practical actions managers can take to reduce specific costs (i.e. in agency relationship), improve coordination and control mechanisms (i.e. peer monitoring), and provide other benefits (i.e. organizational justice, incident rate, customer satisfaction) by exploiting existing gossip in the workplace.